0xAlcidius/Sigillum/README.md

 	seal.ExecuteSeal([]byte("secret"), []byte("Sigillum is cool!"))
 }
 ```
-You can change RC4 also for XOR or AES for example.
+You can change "RC4" also for "XOR" or "AES" for example.
 ## Installation
 To install Sigillum to your machine simply clone the repository:
 ```shell